 You have a passion that you would like to share with the world.
 Maybe it’s gardening, scrapbooking, or cooking!
-There are many ways people can turn their hobbies into presentations for careers in various industries–from being an artist who creates art-related products as part-time work on weekends (to selling them at craft shows) all while working full time during weekdays; or even As a church leader, you’ve likely had plenty of practice with public speaking.
+There are many ways people can turn their hobbies into presentations for careers in various industries–from being an artist who creates art-related products as part-time work on weekends (to selling them at craft shows) all while working full-time during weekdays; or even As a church leader, you’ve likely had plenty of practice with public speaking.
 Years of experience have given you the confidence to hold your own in front of large crowds and provide talks that are both engaging and relevant, no matter the size or context of the audience.

 One great place starting points can come from is “The 5 Love Languages,” by Gary Chapman (which I’m told every single person owns).
 You’ll need access if possible but even just reading and skimming over parts could help freshen up any existing knowledge.

 you may like: How To Design Slides For PowerPoint Presentations Like A Pro

 2- Know your reasons

 When you’re passionate about something, it shows.
 What’s your reason for getting up in front of an audience each day?
 Maybe it’s to share a love or knowledge that will inspire others like them–and maybe even teach themselves new skills along the way!
 Keynote speakers know how powerful this approach can be because they’ve seen firsthand just what happens when someone is truly invested: hearts open wide as flames contagious laughter fills every soul present enthusiasm runs high everyone wants more…